What is Consent?

-- Silence or immobility: A person’s silence should not be considered consent.
+- Silence, Passivity, Lack of Resistance, or immobility: A person’s silence should not be considered consent.
 A person who does not respond to attempts to engage in sexual activity, even if they do not verbally say no or resist physically, is not clearly agreeing to sexual activity.

 - Incapacitation: Alcohol consumption or use of other drugs can render a person incapable of giving consent.
 Alcohol is often used as a weapon to target individuals and is used by perpetrators to excuse their own actions.
 Additionally, Michigan Criminal Sexual Conduct laws apply to a perpetrator regardless of whether or not they were drinking.
 It is important to remember that sexual assault is never the survivor's fault, regardless of whether they may have been intoxicated.